Alex-z01/csvReader/README.md

 # League of legends account csvReader
-With main.py and parser.py in the same directory input file your CSV file name or path
+With main.py and parser.py in the same directory, run main.py and input your CSV file name or path

 # CSV File specifications
 File must have fields in this order